sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Wrapper for pst-pdf (with some psfrag features)
+Short desc    : Wrapper for pst-pdf (with some psfrag features)
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package uses --shell-escape to execute pst-pdf when
+Descript     : The package uses --shell-escape to execute pst-pdf when
              : necessary.
 This makes it especially easy to integrate into the
              : workflow of an editor with just "LaTeX" and "pdfLaTeX" buttons.
              : Wrappers are provided for various psfrag-related features so